mattermost/docs/source/overview/index.rst

 Mattermost contains three key tools:

 * :doc:`Channels </guides/channels>` - Stay connected with your team via 1:1 and group messages, voice calls, and screensharing.
-* :doc:`Playbooks plugin </guides/playbooks>` - Build and configure repeatable processes with workflow automation to achieve specific and predictable outcomes.
+* :doc:`Playbooks </guides/playbooks>` - Build and configure repeatable processes with workflow automation to achieve specific and predictable outcomes.
 * :doc:`Boards </guides/boards>` - Manage projects and tasks in a Kanban board structure to help your team hit key milestones.

 This section provides an overview of Mattermost products, features, security, integrations, licensing, subscriptions, authentication, and compliance support.